covid-19-net/covid-19-community/README.md

 ![](docs/KG-Schema.png)

-The node [NodeMetadata](reference_data/NodeMetadata.csv) describes nodes in the Knowledge Graph and links to relevant ontologies (e.g., Infectious Disease Ontology).
-The left side of the schema shows the geolocation hierarchy from the world to the city level (> 1000 citizens), as well as PostalCode (US Zip) and US Census Tract.
+This schema shows the Nodes (circles) and their Relationships (arrows) in the COVID-19-Net KG.
+The node [NodeMetadata](reference_data/NodeMetadata.csv)(top left) describes nodes and refer to relevant ontologies (e.g., Infectious Disease Ontology).
+The left side of the schema shows the geographic hierarchy from the world to the city level (> 1000 citizens), as well as PostalCode (US Zip) and US Census Tract.
 The right side shows COVID-19 case counts and information about the host organisms, pathogen, virus strains, genes, proteins, protein-protein interactions, and publications.
 Cases and strains are linked to geolocations.

-Note, this KG is work in progress and may change frequently.
+Note, this KG is work in progress and changes frequently.

 ## Browse the Knowledge Graph with the Neo4j Browser